Allergic Girl Shocked By Her Roommate Adopting Rabbit Without Consulting and By Other Roommates Taking Her Side

 Moreover, the emotional reactions to such decisions can be multifaceted.
 A study published in the American Psychological Association indicates that feelings of betrayal or abandonment are common when roommates make unilateral decisions that affect shared living conditions.
 This can lead to resentment and a breakdown in communication, further complicating the situation.

-The only solution for OP is either the rabbit go, or to seeks a resolution that involves her being removed from their lease.
+The only solution for OP is either for the rabbit to go or to seek a resolution that involves her being removed from their lease.

-OP with the medical condition is not at fault for not wanting a small mammal around due to health concerns
+OP, who has a medical condition, is not at fault for not wanting a small mammal around due to health concerns.

-The OP could consider obtaining an air filter for the room and using a door draft stopper
+OP could consider obtaining an air filter for her room and using a door draft stopper.

 Emotional Responses to Boundary Violations